MLouedec/Demo_discrete_time_stability_proof/README.md

 # Demo_discrete_time_stability_proof
 A demonstration of a numerical method to prove the exponential stability of nonlinear high-dimensional discrete-time systems and to find positive invariant ellipsoids.
-It is related to the paper [Add a reference] There are two executable main files
+Link to related paper https://hal.science/hal-04465206v1 There are two executable main files
 Dependencies: numpy, scipy, sympy, matplotlib and codac